raspberrypi/documentation/configuration/config-txt/video.md

 ### hdmi_force_edid_3d

-Setting `hdmi_force_edid_3d` to `1` enabled support for 3D for all CEA modes that support 3D, even when the EDID does not indicate support for this.
+Setting `hdmi_force_edid_3d` to `1` enabled support for 3D on all CEA modes, even when the EDID does not indicate this support.

 ### hdmi_ignore_cec_init